 In a Nutshell: Having a credit history and good score is extremely important when it comes to gaining approval for mortgages, financing vehicles, or getting a new credit card.
-CreditLadder helps consumers looking to establish or rebuild their credit by reporting on-time rent payments to Experian and Equifax — two of the U.K.’s three largest credit bureaus.
+CreditLadder helps consumers looking to establish or rebuild their credit by reporting on-time rent payments to Experian, Equifax, TransUnion and Crediva — the four major U.K. credit bureaus.
 Tenants can quickly and easily sign up for the service to begin working toward improving their score.
-The company’s service is also valuable for landlords.
+The company’s service is also valuable for landlords and letting agents.
 Advertising rent reporting can give listings a competitive edge.
 And CreditLadder customers tend to be more credit conscious and are more likely to pay their rent on time each month than the average renter.

 Of course, some things are beyond our control.
 A medical emergency or some other large, unexpected expense can set people back years on their financial journey.
 And it’s possible to regain firm financial footing, but it may take some hard work.

 Depending on their personal circumstances, individuals have a number of approaches they can take to establish or rebuild their credit.

 In the U.K., consumers can leverage their monthly, on-time rent payments to help build good credit with CreditLadder.